 As you move upward to higher alpine zone, the vegetation will become thinner, so is the air.

 If you encounter Altitude Sickness, stop immediately; continue slowly only if you feel better.

 Change a set of dry cloth while you reached to Laban Rata before you can enjoy your meal comfortably.

-Balsam Cafe & Laban Rata Restaurant are no longer provide hot water/drinking water for climbers.
+Balsam Cafe & Laban Rata Restaurant are no longer providing hot water/drinking water for climbers.
 Mineral water is available for purchase at the grocery counter – MYR 7 for 500ml / MYR 14 for 1.5 liters.
 Coffee & Tea will only be provided during Breakfast Hour and Supper

 Check in to your mountain hut and rest early.
 Please be considerate, keep silent as other climbers might be sleeping.

 To cut down weight, you may leave unnecessary stuffs in your mountain hut, remember to lock the door before you leave your room.